dohsimpson/RabbitHole/README.md

     to: NODE_NAME:PATH         # This is the exit of the SSHFS mount, PATH default to home directory if omitted, NODE_NAME is required
     mkdir: BOOL                # (Optional) Whether to create the mount point if does not exist, default to false
 ```

+### Configuration File

+The YAML configuration file for RabbitHole need to be placed under current directory, `~/rabbithole.yaml`, or `/etc/rabbithole.yaml`.
+Files are tried in that order and the first one is used.

 ## Examples